mallikas1/mallikas1.github.io/Projects.md

 layout: page
 ---

-The page is currently under works!
+The page is currently under work!

-Multi-Modal MRI Brain Segmentation & Survival Rate Prediction

 {% if site.show_excerpts %}
   {% include home.html %}